maidsafe/rfcs/proposed/0000-Petname-System.md

 Nicknames must always be specified as Nicknames - and made brutally obvious to the user that they *are*, in fact, Nicknames.
 They are to be changed immediately and globally once a user assigns a Petname to them.
 They are then to be, by default, stored forever as the Petname that the user assigns.
 Petnames must always be used if previously assigned.

-There should be a reserved character to denotate that this *is* a Nickname (see: Unresolved Questions [3]).
+There should be a reserved character to denotate that a displayed name *is* a Nickname (see: Unresolved Questions [3]).
 If two nicknames are rendered in the same display, there should be a way to distinguish this as well.
-One way to distinguish this is to add a trailing identifier which are the first X number of hexadecimal bytes of that Key (see: Unresolved Questions [4]).
-So a persona with the Nickname "Bart" with the Key “518A...” would be "Bart@518A..." if we set the reserved character to be an arroba. (see: Unresolved Questions [5]).
-If, however, there is no Nickname attached to the provided Key, the name would be represented with only the reserved character and the identifier.
+One way to achieve this is to add a trailing identifier which are the first X number of hexadecimal bytes of that Key follwed by the reserved character before the Nickname (see: Unresolved Questions [4]).
+So a persona with the Nickname "Bart" with the Key “518A...” would be "518A@Bart..." if the reserved character is set to be an arroba. (see: Unresolved Questions [5]).

 ## Absolute/Unique Navigation